 Commercial Waste Collection

-Changes Coming January 1, 2026 to Industrial, Commercial & Institutional (IC&I) Recycling
+Changes to Industrial, Commercial & Institutional (IC&I) Recycling now in effect

-Options for commercial and institutional properties to recycle after January 1, 2026:
+Recycling options for commercial and institutional properties after January 1, 2026:

-Option 1: Recycling can be dropped off at any of the five City landfill locations during operating hours (tipping fees apply).
-Accepted materials are listed at kawarthalakes.ca/landfills.
+• Option 1: Recycling can be dropped off at any of the five City landfill locations during operating hours (tipping fees apply).
+Accepted materials are listed on our Landfills page.

 Businesses can also contact the province to advise them of the impact this is having on your property and business.